jonsterling/yggdrasil/README.md

 $ ./bin/yggdrasil parse examples/ex00.ygg
 ```

-This will parse the example `ex00.ygg`, do some analysis, and print the results:
+This will parse the example `ex00.ygg`, do some analysis, and print the result
+(see below).
+You can also run all of the examples with `make examples`.

 ```
 term: bool